am15h/tflite_flutter_plugin/README.md

 ## Overview

 TensorFlow Lite Flutter plugin provides a flexible and fast solution for accessing TensorFlow Lite interpreter and performing inference.
 The API is similar to the TFLite Java and Swift APIs.
 It directly binds to TFLite C API making it efficient (low-latency).
-Offers acceleration support using NNAPI, GPU delegates on Android, and Metal delegate on iOS.
+Offers acceleration support using NNAPI, GPU delegates on Android, Metal and CoreML delegates on iOS, and XNNPack delegate on Desktop platforms.

 ## Key Features